yuzhe-chen/yuzhe-chen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Yuzhe (Julian) Chen (13 years) is a musician, an amateur photographer, a booknerd, and an avid LEGO builder.
+Heading into his sophomore year at Langley High School, is a reporter of the Saxon Scope and a dedicated member of the Latin Club.
+He has received the `National Spanish Exam Gold Award (Level III)` and the `A2 Certificate in French`.
+He has also qualified as a semi-finalist in both the `Concours Algorea and Alkindi`, both prestigious coding competitions in France used to select members for the French IMO and IOI teams.

-Heading into his sophomore year at Langley High School, Julian is currently a `member of the NSO Youth Youth Fellowship Program`, a performance-oriented training program designed for serious music students.
-He has been the `MTNA Maryland State Winner for the past two years`, and the `Eastern Division (comprising New England, Pennsylvania, and Maryland) Alternate` in 2024.
+Julian is currently a member of the [NSO Youth Youth Fellowship Program](https://www.kennedy-center.org/education/opportunities-for-artists/pre-professional-artist-training/nso-youth-fellows/), a performance-oriented training program designed for serious music students.
+He has won numerous regional, national, and international awards in piano competitions, such as the `MTNA` (Junior Piano, Maryland State Winner 2023-2024, 2024-2025, Easten Division Alternate, 2024-2025) and the `Kaufman Music Center` International Competition (2022).

-As the winner of the 2022 Kaufman Music Center International Competition and the 2023 AAMS Piano Competition, Julian has performed at venues such as the Kennedy Center and Merkin Hall.
-He is also a member of the `Tacy Foundation`, a non-profit organization dedicated to helping our elderly community through the power of music, where he regularly performs at senior assisted living centers.
+He serves as chief-intern of the `Tacy Foundation`, a non-profit organization dedicated to helping our elderly community through the power of music, where he regularly performs at senior assisted living centers.

-Julian spends his free time hiking, taking scenic photographs, and playing with LEGO--that is, if he isn't reading a book in `English, French, Spanish or Latin`.
+Julian spends his free time hiking, taking scenic photographs, and playing with LEGO.